PSEMO/BeginnersRustSlop/Readme.md

 # This is pure, unadulterated, human slop!

-### These are the things I wrote whilst reading "The Rust Programming Language"
+### This repo contains the things I wrote whilst reading "The Rust Programming Language"

 ### I did not
 * use any ai,